MasTec (MTZ)

 Capital Expenditures

-- MasTec's capital expenditures for the first nine months of 2025 totaled $179.8 million.
+- MasTec's capital expenditures for the first nine months of 2025 amounted to $179.8 million.

-- The company anticipates approximately $624.15 million in capital expenditures for 2024, reflecting consistent investment in infrastructure and strategic growth initiatives.
+- The company anticipated approximately $624.15 million in capital expenditures for the full year 2024.

-- Higher capital expenditures in 2025 were made to accelerate growth, primarily focusing on investments in equipment and capacity expansion to support robust organic growth opportunities across segments such as communications, clean energy, and power delivery.
+- The primary focus of capital expenditures in 2025 was on investments in equipment and capacity expansion to support organic growth opportunities in the communications, clean energy, and power delivery segments.

 Latest Trefis Analyses